mattering-press/Hear-Here-Spatial-Practices/essays/aya_nassar.md

 _\[organ playing in the background\]_ We've just walked through the nave to the Chapel of Industry, where there are these tall pillars of concrete leading up to this vast roof.
 Aya, having read your work and thought about how this space is constructed, I often wonder what Aya thinks of when she considers the concrete here or elsewhere.

-.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/podcasts/POD05_ChapelOfIndustry(16-9).jpg right caption="A view looking upwards to show architectural details of the interior of the Chapel of Industry" alt="A view looking upwards to show architectural details of the interior of the Chapel of Industry"

 \[00:05:35\]

+.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/podcasts/POD05_ChapelOfIndustry(16-9).jpg caption="A view looking upwards to show architectural details of the interior of the Chapel of Industry" alt="A view looking upwards to show architectural details of the interior of the Chapel of Industry"

 **AYA NASSAR:** So, concrete is really interesting in relation to dust.
 It almost serves as the opposite of dust because concrete in the way that is used in modern architecture—and even cement broadly, in the way it’s used in modern city planning, the way it goes into everywhere, like how we create spaces, plans, architectures—what it promises is an element of endurance, unlike dust.